Back to Learning Center

 What to Expect After Testifying

 You will usually receive the original deposition a week to two weeks after the completion of the deposition.
-Unless the attorneys have agreed otherwise, you have twenty days to review the deposition and sign it before a notary.
+Unless the attorneys have agreed otherwise, you have 20 days to review the deposition and sign it before a notary.
 You are allowed to correct the form of the deposition.
 If you do not return the deposition in the time allotted, an unsigned copy may be used at final trial or a hearing.

-What to Do and What Not to Do
+What to Do, and What Not to Do

 Do not argue or be defensive.
 Defensiveness clouds clarity.
 If you are engaged in a dispute about insignificant facts, it will detract from your message.
-No matter how well prepared or knowledgeable you are, if you argue with the opposing attorney you will appear difficult, uncooperative, or defensive.
+No matter how well-prepared or knowledgeable you are, if you argue with the opposing attorney, you will appear difficult, uncooperative, or defensive.
 Refusing to acknowledge a point, even when the facts call for it, will hurt your credibility.

 There are three keys to a successful deposition and court testimony:

-1. Honesty;
+1. Honesty

-3. Staying calm.
+3. Staying calm

 Popular Family Law Articles